Tredoku Patterns: Some unachievable small parameters

 Now suppose $(\tau,\rho,\ell)=(3,2,0)$ or $(\tau,\rho,\ell)=(4,2,2)$.
 Any two distinct runs of length $3$ in a tredoku pattern can intersect in at most one tile.
 So when $\rho=2$ we must have $\tau\geq 5$.
 This contradiction shows that the lemma holds in this case.

-Suppose that $(\tau,\rho,\ell)=(5,3,1)$.
+Suppose that $(\tau,\rho,\ell)=(5,3,1)$, so the pattern contains a single leaf.
 If there are two runs of length $3$ in $\mathcal{T}$ in the same direction, then (since runs in the same direction cannot share a tile) $\tau\geq 6$ and we have a contradiction.
 So the pattern has exactly one run in each direction.
-The pattern contains a single leaf, that lies in a single run of length $3$.
-Consider one of the two runs $a,b,c$ that do not contain the leaf.
-It contains tiles that are of one of two types, so two of the tiles in $a,b,c$, say $x$ and $y$, are of the same type.
+Consider a run $a,b,c$ that does not contain the leaf.
+(Such a run exists, as the pattern has three runs, and the leaf lies in just one of these.)
+The run $a,b,c$ contains tiles that are of at most two types, so two of the tiles in $a,b,c$, say $x$ and $y$, are of the same type.
 Each of $x$ and $y$ is not a leaf, so lies in the run $a,b,c$ and another run $r_x$ and $r_y$ respectively.
-These runs are in the same direction, since $x$ and $y$ have the same type.
-Moreover, $r_x$ and $r_y$ cannot be the same run, since the only run intersecting $a,b,c$ in two or more positions $x$ and $y$ is $a,b,c$ itself.
+We see that $r_x$ and $r_y$ cannot be the same run, since the only run intersecting $a,b,c$ in two or more positions $x$ and $y$ is $a,b,c$ itself.
+The runs $r_x$ and $r_y$ are not in the same direction as $a,b,c$, since $r_x$ and $r_y$ intersect $a,b,c$ non-trivially.
+Hence $r_x$ and $r_y$ have the same direction, since $x$ and $y$ have the same type and each type of tile can only lie in runs of two of the three directions.
 But our pattern has exactly one run in each direction, and so we have a contradiction.
 So the lemma also follows in this case.

 Finally, suppose that $(\tau,\rho,\ell)=(6,4,0)$.
 There are $4$ runs of length $3$, so there are at least two runs $r_1$ and $r_2$ that have the same direction.
 These runs are disjoint, and so together form a partition of the $6$ tiles in the pattern.
 Any other run $r$ shares at least two elements with one of $r_1$ or $r_2$, and so is equal to one of $r_1$ and $r_2$.
 This contradicts the fact that we have $4$ runs.
 Hence the lemma follows. \end{proof}